teaching-networks/animation-server/docs/guide/GUIDE.md

 ## YAARS API

 The yaars API provides the ability to create, query and change the yaars related databases.
-The following part will walk you through the each endpoint and it's functionality.
+The following part will walk you through each endpoint and it's functionality.

-### Database Scheme
+### Database scheme

 The database scheme for yaars is pretty basic and consists of three entities: lectures, polls and answers.
-The general idea is that a poll is related to a certain lecture (in order to search for all open poll for a specific lecture).
+The general idea is that a poll is related to a certain lecture (in order to search for all open polls for a specific lecture).
 A poll has a question and multiple answers which can be correct or not and which have a certain number which represents how often somebody voted for it.

 The Scheme is as followed: